amirmahdiansaripour/Generative_Models_Introduction/README.md

 ![img01](./images/c6.JPG)

 As a result, the final loss function can be written as mini-max equation, with $\theta$ as the parameters of the generator network and $\phi$ as the parameters of the discriminator.
-The discriminator wants to maxmimize the second term, where as the generator tries to minimize the second term be forcing $D_{\phi} \sim 1$
+The discriminator aims to maxmimize the first term when images belong to the training set and the second term when images are fabricated.

 $$argmin_{G_{\theta}} argmax_{P_{\phi}} V(G_{\theta}, P_{\phi}) = E_{x \sim P_{data}} \[ log D_{\phi(x)} \] + E_{x \sim P_{G_{\theta}}} \[ log (1 - D_{\phi(x)}) \]$$